Pay transparency for job postings

 General description of all benefits and other compensation

 A general description of all benefits should provide the applicant with the most reasonable and genuinely expected benefits to be offered to the hired candidate.
-These may include health care benefits, retirement benefits, number of paid days off and other benefits that must be reported for federal tax purposes.
+These may include health care benefits, retirement benefits, the number of paid days off and other benefits that must be reported for federal tax purposes.

 Other compensation may include forms of compensation that would be offered to the hired applicant in addition to their base pay such as overtime, premiums, differentials, recruitment incentives and standby and/or callback pay.